-The English Language Learners (ELL) program provides services to students in grade K-12 whose primary language is not English and who are not yet proficient in English.
+The English Learner Education (ELE) program provides services to students in grade K-12 whose primary language is not English and who are not yet proficient in English.
 The program provides support at each school, with services focused on children's English language acquisition, literacy development, and academic achievement.

 The Public Schools of Brookline is a charter member of the Metropolitan Council for Educational Opportunity (METCO), a voluntary integration program founded in 1966 which provides K-12 education for over 300 students from Boston.
 METCO students participate in all aspects of the academic and extracurricular life of the schools and are supported by the METCO Director and staff.

 Steps to Success

 Since its creation in 1991 as the Brookline School-Community Partnership, Steps to Success (STS) has worked with thousands of students, most of whom live in public housing, to help facilitate their academic and professional success.
 Our mission has always been to dismantle the achievement gap for low-income students and to work with community partners to address the issue of poverty in the town of Brookline.
 For more information about Steps to Success and its accomplishments with students, please visit: www.stepstosuccessbrookline.org

 The Public Schools of Brookline offers inclusive preschool and pre-kindergarten programs led by teachers certified in early childhood education.
 The programs are an outgrowth of the Brookline Early Education Project (BEEP), a ten-year research project which changed the landscape of early childhood education.
 The classes serve children with a wide range of developmental needs and from diverse cultural backgrounds.
 For more information, please visit the BEEP website.